 Our Corporate Governance and Nominating Committee's responsibilities include the selection of potential candidates for our Board of Directors, making recommendations to our Board of Directors concerning the structure and membership of the other Board committees, and considering director candidates recommended by others, including our Chief Executive Officer, other Board members, third parties, and stockholders.
 Our Corporate Governance and Nominating Committee is composed of Mr. Baron (Chairman), Dr. Goldschmidt, and Dr. Lerner.
-Our Corporate Governance and Nominating Committee met two times during fiscal 2009.
-We believe that the composition of our Corporate Governance and Nominating committee complies with applicable requirements of the Sarbanes-Oxley Act of 2002, the NYSE Amex, and SEC's rules and regulations, including those regarding the independence of our Corporate Governance and Nominating Committee met being the independence of our Corporate Governance and Nominating the terms of the sarbanes-Oxley Act of 2002, the NYSE Amex, and SEC's rules and regulations, including those regarding the independence of our Corporate Governance and Nominating Committee members.
+Our Corporate Governance and Nominating Committee met one time during fiscal 2010.
+We believe that the composition of our Corporate Governance and Nominating Committee complies with applicable requirements of the Sarbanes-Oxley Act of 2002, the NYSE Amex, and SEC's rules and regulations, including those regarding the independence of our Corporate Governance and Nominating Committee members.